Manager Track · Lesson 1 of 3

 Make AI sound like your store

-Outcome: AI answers leads during your real hours, in your dealership's voice, with your specials and quirks baked in.
+AI answers leads during your real hours, in your dealership's voice, with your specials and quirks baked in.

 6 min · Setup · Level 1 · Foundational · Part of Configure Speed to Lead for Your Dealership